Stabbath/L4D2-Stuff/cfg/h2h/readme.txt

 	- base damage to jockeys from melee weapons is now 81.25
 	- base damage to hunters, smokers, boomers and spitters is now 62.5
 	- base damage to tanks from melee weapons is now 150
-	- base damage to witches from melee weapons is still 250.
+	- added godframe glows
-	- CI are still instantly killed by melee weapons
+	- added 0.333 seconds of minimum FF protection after being released by a SI